Land of 10,000 Lakes

 From 6.49% APRNational Bank

 Boat loans $10K-$1M+.
 Relationship discounts for existing customers.
-Preferred Rewards rate discounts available.
-Strong MN presence with many branch locations.
+Nationwide branch network.
+Preferred Rewards rate discounts.

 Rates are indicative and subject to change.
 Your actual rate depends on credit profile, loan amount, and term.
 Always verify directly with lenders.
 Last reviewed April 2026.

-Minnesota Boating Regions & Storage Costs
+Minnesota Boating Regions & Marina Costs

-Lake of the Woods
+Lake of the Woods & Border Country

 Most Financed Boat Types in Minnesota

-How to Apply for a Boat Loan in Minnesota
+How to Apply for a Boat Loan

-A step-by-step guide to the Minnesota boat financing process, from pre-approval to closing.
+A step-by-step guide to the boat financing process, from pre-approval to closing.

 1